This article will document some of the most common reasons given by Muslims for Islam's veracity, and offers a short response to each one.

 This is also narrated in Sahih al-Bukhari 6213, 7561, and Sahih Muslim 2228a-c.

-Above, we see that people came to Muhammad, and asked him about people who foretell the future.
+In the above narration, people came to Muhammad, and asked him about people who foretell the future.
 After he dismisses them, they retort that what they prophesied sometimes comes true.
 He dismisses them anyway.
-Therefore, even according to the false prophet Muhammad, fulfilled prophecies aren't of themselves a valid way to determine if someone is a true prophet.
+Therefore, even according to the false prophet Muhammad, fulfilled prophecies are not of themselves a valid way to determine if someone is a true prophet.

-In the same vein as the "scientific miracles" in the Quran and Hadith, none of the alleged fulfilled prophecies of Muhammad are remarkable.
-They are either vague, obvious, or truisms, which anyone could have predicted, or they weren't far enough removed in time from what they were predicting to preclude fabrication, or they are specific predictions which haven't been fulfilled at all, and require a gold medal showing in mental gymnastics to reinterpret them into something that they don't even say, in order to pretend they've been fulfilled.
+Fourthly, in the same vein as the "scientific miracles" in the Quran and Hadith, the prophecies that are commonly purported to have been given by Muhammad and fulfilled are unremarkable.
+They are either vague, obvious, or truisms, which anyone could have predicted, or they were not far enough removed in time from what they were predicting to preclude fabrication, or they are specific predictions which have not been fulfilled at all, and require one to reinterpret them into saying something that they do not even say, in order to pretend that they have been fulfilled.
 Every single one without exception is invalidated under one of these basic criticisms.

 This argument for Islam is one of the more interesting claims of Muslims, because it actually contradicts the Quran, and highlights a major contradiction between the Quran and the later Hadith narrations, which came about 200 years after Muhammad died, at the earliest.